Bangladesh garment factories reopen after unrest

 With around 18 million young people in Bangladesh out of work, according to government figures, the June reintroduction of the quota scheme — halted since 2018 — deeply upset graduates facing an acute jobs crisis.

+Critics say the quota is used to stack public jobs with loyalists to Hasina’s Awami League.

-The Supreme Court on Sunday cut the number of reserved jobs but fell short of protesters’ demands to scrap it entirely.
+The Supreme Court on Sunday cut the number of reserved jobs but fell short of protesters’ demands to scrap the quotas entirely.

+Hasina, 76, has ruled the country since 2009 and won her fourth consecutive election in January after a vote without genuine opposition.

+Her government is also accused by rights groups of misusing state institutions to entrench its hold on power and stamp out dissent, including by the extrajudicial killing of opposition activists.